rizumu/django-admin-uploads/README.rst

-*NOTE*  please consider the django-adminfiles application as a better alternative:
+*NOTE*  please consider the django-adminfiles application as an alternative:

 https://github.com/carljm/django-adminfiles